companyakis/companyakis/README.md

 ### Mustafa Buyukdereli 😄

-I like Python, JavaScript, Solidity and Haskell...
-And and Mojo and Move!..
+I like Python, JavaScript, Solidity and Dart...

+And Haskell and Mojo and Move!..
 But when:)

 Once upon a time, I was a bank auditor.